SpirosKaridis/WnV/README.md

-"Presentation.pdf" contains technical specifications of the game.
+"Presentation.pdf" contains a technical explanation of the game.